José Guadalupe Gallegos: American Civil War

 Another source lists Lieutenant Colonel Jose Maria Valdez, Major Faustino B. y Ulibarri and Major Louis M. Vaca as officers under Gallegos' command.
 The 3rd NM Volunteer Infantry regiment, like the other volunteer organizations of 1861–62, was hastily recruited to assist in repelling the Texas invaders.
 As originally organized it was composed of fourteen companies, several of them mounted, which were mustered into the U. S. service at Fort Union and Albuquerque, from August 30 to October 10, 1861, for six months.
 Captain Vigil's company was broken up October 11, 1861; Ortiz', Lovato's and Romero's December 20, 1861, and Mortimore's February 28, 1862, the enlisted men being distributed among the remaining companies.
 The regiment was mustered out at different dates from March 9 to 20, 1862, by reason of expiration of term of service.
-Seven companies of the 3rd, under command of Lieutent-Colonel Valdez, were stationed at Fort Craig, forming part of the force concentrated at that post to oppose the further advance of Sibley's Texan brigade.
+Seven companies of the 3rd, under command of Lieutenant-Colonel Valdez, were stationed at Fort Craig, forming part of the force concentrated at that post to oppose the further advance of Sibley's Texan brigade.
 This portion of the regiment participated in the battle of Valverde, where it was employed chiefly as a reserve force and in supporting McRae's and Hall's batteries.
 The picked company commanded by Captain Mortimore especially distinguished itself, its commander being three times wounded.
 The loss of the 3rd in this action was 6 killed, 4 wounded and 1 missing.
 Its term of service having expired, the regiment was mustered out shortly after this engagement.

 Gallegos served a six-month enlistment in the Army of the United States from August 26, 1861, until March 6, 1862.
 This was just prior to the Battle of Glorieta Pass, fought from March 26 to 28, 1862, the decisive battle of the New Mexico Campaign.
 Nonprofessional troops, as opposed to regulars or professional army soldiers, were recruited by both sides in the Civil War for a specific purpose, such as Sibley's campaign, and for a set period of time.
 The Civil War in New Mexico ended in August 1862, when the last of the Confederates were routed by the California Column.
 Even though his enlistment period was over, by law, officers in the army could resign their commissions by simply submitting a letter of resignation to the department commander, who forwarded it to the secretary of war for approval by the president.
 As soon as a letter of acceptance was returned, the officer was free from his obligations to the Union Army.
 Enlisted men, however, enjoyed no such privilege.
 They enlisted for a specified period of time and could not resign.